ThomasCoyle12/Address1/README.md

 # How to deploy code repository to your AWS

 ### Make sure you have the following software installed on your system:
-- Git: For cloning and managing versions of the source code.
+[ ] Git: For cloning and managing versions of the source code.
-- Node.js: The JavaScript runtime environment.
+[ ] Node.js: The JavaScript runtime environment.
-- npm: The package manager for JavaScript, installed with Node.js.
+[ ] npm: The package manager for JavaScript, installed with Node.js.
-- AWS CLI: The AWS Command Line Interface to interact with AWS services.
+[ ] AWS CLI: The AWS Command Line Interface to interact with AWS services.
-- AWS CDK: The AWS Cloud Development Kit to define cloud resources in code.
+[ ] AWS CDK: The AWS Cloud Development Kit to define cloud resources in code.
-- TypeScript: This project is developed using TypeS cript and as such required.
+[ ] TypeScript: This project is developed using TypeScript and as such required.

-Please follow these steps to inplement this API into AWS profile
+Please follow these steps to deploy this API into AWS environment

 1. Configure your AWS credentials on local machines for deployment to your AWS.
     - In your terminal enter 'aws configure'